Pay for dentists

 Dentists in training

 After completing their dental foundation training, dentists can either choose to work in a dental practice, or enter dental core training.
-Dental core trainees earn a basic salary between £29,912 and £39,092, and may be paid an additional supplement depending on their working pattern.
+Dental core trainees earn a basic salary between £37,000 and £48,000, in addition to pay for any hours over 40 per week, enhancements for working unsocial hours, an availability allowance if they are required to be available on-call, and other potential pay premia.